gyorilab/gilda/README.md

 ```

 The above requests can also be used to interact with the public service, by using the
-appropriate URL instead of `localhost`.
+appropriate URL instead of `localhost:8001`.

 As for using Gilda as a Python package, the documentation at
 http://gilda.readthedocs.org provides detailed descriptions of each module